By Dave Smith

-Have you ever found yourself eating something that you know you probably shouldn’t be eating but then telling yourself,
+Have you ever found yourself eating something that you know you probably shouldn't be eating but then telling yourself, "It's okay, I'll go to the gym later and burn this off."

 Most of us have experienced this internal dialogue at some point, but is there really any truth to it?
 Can we just go to the gym and "burn off" any garbage food that we might have eaten?